Signed in as:

-Located next to the historic Rideau Canal, Brass Point Farms 74 acres, established in 2018 on existing century farmland, utilizes most of its 74 acres for perennial agriculture.
-It is proud to be a #womenwhofarm leader in perennial agriculture.
-Dorothy Hector and a team of enthusiastic volunteers broke ground on the existing century farmland and supported its development into a bounty of pears, plums, blackberries and certified organic elderberries.
+Located next to the historic Rideau Canal, Brass Point Farm, established in 2018 on existing century farmland, utilizes most of its 74 acres for perennial agriculture.
+It is proud to be a #womenwhofarm leader.
+Dorothy Hector and a team of enthusiastic volunteers are determined to develop a bounty of pears, plums, blackberries and certified organic products for you.

-The organic production is expanding in 2021 with the transition of 6 acres to organic from conventional soy bean and corn.
-Over the next 5 years the transition process will see the addition of fruit and nuts that are not readily available in your grocery store.
-Chestnut, Haskap, yellow raspberry, Saskatoon berry, Aronia and much more will be added.
+The organic production expanded in 2021 with the transition of 6 acres to organic from conventional soy bean and corn.
+Over the next 5 years, the transition process will see the addition of fruit and nuts that are not readily available in your grocery store.
+Chestnut, Haskap, yellow raspberry, Saskatoon berry, Aronia, and much more will be added.
 Look for us at local markets, visit the farm by appointment or order online.
 We look forward to talking to you about the farm and our products.

 The fruit (known as an elderberry) is a dark purple to black berry 3–5 mm diameter, produced in drooping clusters in the fall.
 The flower (known as an elderflower) is edible, as well as the berries, however the latter is edible only when ripe.